terminusdb/terminusdb-docs/md/reference-guides/reference-woql.md

 ## WOQL Functions

-The JSON-LD form of WOQL supports a well-defined set of functions (woql:Triple, woql:Regexp...) - in WOQL.js these functions are known as primitives.
+The JSON-LD form of WOQL supports a well-defined set of functions (`woql:Triple`, `woql:Regexp`...) - in WOQL.js these functions are known as primitives.
 WOQL.js supports all of these primite functions and adds several extensions on top - functions that compose multiple primitives, functions that compose partial primitives and can be chained together, and simple helper functions to make it easier to format the arguments correctly.
 The table below shows the full range of functions supported by WOQL.js and groups them together into categories to make it easier to find the required function for specific problems.